makinacorpus/php-query-builder/README.md

 This is a driver-agnostic SQL query builder with advanced SQL language features.

-Per default, it generates (almost) SQL standard compliant queries, almost because some SQL features are implemented nowhere and we chose for some to use common dialect instead.
+Per default, it generates (almost) SQL standard compliant queries, almost because some SQL features are simply not implemented by any dialect we support case in which we implement a custom variant.

 It is based upon a fluent API, which makes basic SELECT, DELETE, INSERT, UPDATE and MERGE queries easy to write, even if you don't really now SQL.